ThomasPfuhl/gdm/README.md

     composer update
     composer update --no-scripts

+#### Customization

 Please note that there is an environment file ``$GDM_HOME/.env`` which overwrites the settings defined in  ``config/database.php``, ``config/app.php`` and other config files.
+All customizing files are located in the folder ``custom``.

+    cd cd $GDM_HOME/custom
     $EDIT env.example
     cp env.example .env

+You should define the name of your deployed application, by editing the following file:

+    sitename.txt

+You may customize the layout, by adapting the following files:

+    custom.css
+    custom.js

 This project makes use of **node** and the node packlage manager **npm**.
 A recent version must be installed.
 Check with ``node -v``.
 Install the dependencies listed in ``$GDM_HOME/package.json`` :

+    cd $GDM_HOME
     npm install

-Retrieve the frontend dependencies with Bower, compile SASS, and move frontend files into place:
+Retrieve the frontend dependencies with Bower, compile SASS, and move frontend files into place:  .
+This is an optional step , since the minimzed and compressed files are already provided.

     gulp

 ## Database Schemes